Regularity of inverse mean curvature flow in asymptotically hyperbolic manifolds with dimension $3$: Basic Facts for weak and smooth IMCFs

 \begin{lemma} There are positive constants $R_0$ and $C_0$ so that if $\bar\Sigma_t$ is a smooth or weak inverse mean curvature flow enclosing $B_{R_0}$, then we have

 where $\bar r_t$ and $\underline r_t$ are the outer and inner radii of $\bar\Sigma_t$. \end{lemma}

-\begin{proof} We construct spherical sub-solutions and super-solutions as barriers to get the desired lower bound and upper bound.
+\begin{proof} We construct spherical sub-solutions and super-solutions as barriers to get the desired lower and upper bounds.
 Let $S_{\rho_t}$ be a smooth family of expanding spheres.
 Through direct calculation, it is easy to see

 Choosing $R_0$ large enough, we have

 This means that the ordinary differential equation